SB 581

 (Senators Pérez and Rubio)

-Expand the current one year insurance non-renewal moratorium for residential policies within the perimeters or adjoining ZIP Codes of wildfires to also include commercial policies, providing critical protection for small businesses and condominiums after wildfires.
+Expands the current one-year insurance non-renewal moratorium for residential policies within the perimeters or adjoining ZIP Codes of wildfires to also include commercial policies, thus providing critical protection for small businesses and condominiums after wildfires.

 SB 676